There are many reasons why outdoor living spaces are one of the top home improvement investments, but yours are unique.

 If you like the idea of a golf club theme, you’ll have to decide if that interpretation is closer to Caddyshack, the film, or The Royal & Ancient Golf Club of St Andrews.

-One is fun and the other for golf purists that respect and honor the origins of the game.
+One is fun and the other is for golf purists who respect and honor the origins of the game.

 That distinction should be captured in writing so that your outdoor room stays true to it as it evolves.